 Xpeng Motors latest electric car is called the P7.

-Xpeng Motors, one of Tesla‘s rivals in China, is in talks to raise around $300 million in funding ahead of an initial public offering (IPO) in the U.S., two sources familiar with the matter told CNBC.
+Chinese electric car maker Xpeng Motors has raised $400 million ahead of an initial public offering (IPO) in the U.S., two sources familiar with the matter told CNBC.

-The potential listing in the U.S. comes amid rising tensions between America and China which could impact foreign firms listed on Wall Street.
-In May, the U.S. Senate passed legislation that would increase scrutiny on Chinese firms trading on American exchanges which carries the threat of delistings for some foreign firms.
+But Xpeng’s upcoming listing also comes at time of rising tensions between the U.S. and China which could impact foreign firms trading on Wall Street.
+In May, the U.S. Senate passed legislation that would increase scrutiny on Chinese firms trading on American exchanges and carries the threat of delistings for some foreign firms.

-This month, the car start-up started deliveries of its new P7 sedan — which is seen as a competitor to Tesla’s Model 3.
+Last month, Xpeng Motors started deliveries of its new P7 sedan — which is seen as a competitor to Tesla’s Model 3.
 In January, Tesla began rolling out Model 3 cars made in its Shanghai factory to customers in China.